skywind3000/vim-quickui/MANUAL.md

 call quickui#context#open(content, opts)
 ```

-You can define your own context menu and map it to `K` (override the original `keywordprg` command).
-And you will get a much more powerful `K` command then before.
+You can define your own context menu and map it to `K` (overriding the default `keywordprg` command) for a much more powerful `K` command.

 ### Textbox

-Textbox is used to display arbitrary text in a popup window.
+Textbox displays arbitrary text in a popup window.

 ![](https://skywind3000.github.io/images/p/quickui/textbox.png)

 **Features**:

 - HJKL to scroll up/down, ESC to quit
-- Support syntax highlighting
+- Supports syntax highlighting

 **APIs**:

-open textbox:
+Open textbox:

 ```VimL
 quickui#textbox#open(textlist, opts)